carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/02_preprocessing_data/README.md

 _(*) Note that the flag '--inline_index is entirely determined on how you construct your library in the wetlab.
 We constructed our libraries in such a way the first index is sample-specific and actually part of the DNA RADtag sequence itself, while the other barcode is library specific and sequenced via a separate index primer_

-A typical fastq file would look like:
+A typical read in a fastq file would look like:
 @LH00478:285:2273MCLT1:2:1103:10477:28895 1:N:0:**ACAGTG**
 **ACACTGAC**TGCAGGTACATGGCAGACCATCGTAAGAGTTGTAAAACGTTTAAGGGAGACGGACTGTGTCAGCCGACCTCGAGCACGTAGACCTCGTAATGTAGGACGCAAAGTGCAACCGGAAGATGTGCTAGCATACGCTC